edmundhung/conform/docs/api/react/useInputControl.md

 ## Returns

-The input control.
-This gives you access to both the input value and three different event dispatchers.
+An input control object.
+This gives you access to both the input value and helpers to simulate browser events programmatically.

 ### `value`

-The value on the input.
-This can be used to set up a controlled input.
+The current value of the input, used for setting up a controlled input.

 ### `change(value: string)`

-A method to be called when the value should be changed.
-This will dispatch both the [change](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/change_event) and [input](https://developer.mozilla.org/en-US/docs/Web/API/Element/input_event) event on behalf of the input with the new value.
+Updates the input value and simulates both the [change](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/change_event) and [input](https://developer.mozilla.org/en-US/docs/Web/API/Element/input_event) events.
+Use this when you need to change the input value programmatically.

 ### `blur()`

-A method to be called when the user leaves the input.
-This will dispatch both the [blur](https://developer.mozilla.org/en-US/docs/Web/API/Element/blur_event) and [focusout](https://developer.mozilla.org/en-US/docs/Web/API/Element/focusout_event) event on behalf of the input.
+Simulates the [blur](https://developer.mozilla.org/en-US/docs/Web/API/Element/blur_event) and [focusout](https://developer.mozilla.org/en-US/docs/Web/API/Element/focusout_event) events as if the user left the input.
+This does not actually removes keyboard focus from the current element; it just triggers the events.

 ### `focus()`

-A method to be called when .
-This will dispatch both the [focus](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/focus) and [focusin](https://developer.mozilla.org/en-US/docs/Web/API/Element/focusin_event) event on behalf of the input.
+Simulates the [focus](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/focus) and [focusin](https://developer.mozilla.org/en-US/docs/Web/API/Element/focusin_event) events as if the user focused on the input.
+This does not move the actual keyboard focus to the input.
+Use native DOM methods like `inputElement.focus()` for real focus control.

 ## Tips